The-Anomaly/PrimeDisplay/README.md

 The dashboard has three user types namely; individual, counselor & affiliate.

 # `Individual`
 The components for the clarity for individuals section can be found in the Dashboard folder.
-These componenets require authrntication for user access.
+These componenets require authentication for user access.

 # `Counselor`
 The components for the clarity for counselor section can be found in the CouncellorDasboard and CounsellorLandingPage folders located at the directories "src\Components\Dashboard\CouncellorDasboard" and "src\Components\Dashboard\CounsellorLandingPage" respectively.